Jukka Toijala

 Jukka Toijala (born 9 May 1972) is a Finnish professional basketball coach and former player, who is currently working as the assistant coach of the Yokohama B-Corsairs in Japan's B.League.
 Previously he worked as the head coach of the Estonia national team during 2019–2024.

 Coaching career

 Kouvot

 After announcing his retirement from playing career, Toijala stayed in Kouvola with Kouvot and was named the head coach of the team in March 2006, after Risto Piipari.

 Kataja Basket

 In 2010, Toijala decided to stay in Finland and signed a deal with Finnish team Kataja Basket.
 He departed the club in 2016.

-Steaua Bucaresti
+Steaua București

 Toijala worked as the head coach of Steaua București in the Romanian Liga Națională from 2016 until 2018.
 Toijala led Steaua to the finals of the Romanian league twice, eventually falling short on both occasions.
 Due to political turmoil inside the club, Toijala was released in October 2018.
 The club later sued Toijala and four players under contract to the court to avoid paying them salaries for the ongoing 2018–19 season.